seahrh/package_demo.py/README.md

 ## TL;DR

-`__all__` is probably not worth it because Python does not enforce private packages.
+`__all__` is not worth it because Python does not enforce private packages and modules.
-So subpackages can always be imported, breaking encapsulation.
+Any module or subpackage can be imported, breaking encapsulation.

-Consider `__all__` if you do not need subpackages, and rely only on modules to organise your code.

 ## What are packages?